JonasOttoGH/Cyclist-Case-Study/README.md

 - To make sure that all the ride_id only contained 16 characters, LEN command is used.
 There are some ride length which is less than 1 minutes.
 Those will be treated as error rides and filtered out.
 - Finally I created a final table with including all the useful information

-4. Analyse Data (Script for this process can be viewed in the attached document):
+Step 4: Analyse Data (Script for this process can be viewed in the attached document):

 For this step of the process I continued to use Microsoft SQL and continued to run with the CTE created earlier.
 - I queried the total amount of user types (Subscriber/Customer) using bikes first using the COUNT function
 - I then queried the total amount of user types using bikes for each day of the week using the COUNT function
 - Next I queried average ride times and total ride times for user types (subscriber/customer) using the AVG and SUM functions
 - I then queried ride times for (subscriber/customer) per date using the COUNT function

-5. Sharing Insights:
+Step 5: Sharing Insights:
 For this step I used Tableau to visualize my data and create a dashboard.
 Link to dashboard: https://public.tableau.com/views/CyclistCaseStudyDashboard/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link

-6. Act:
+Step 6: Act:

 Summary of the insights gained from Tableau Visualization
 - The length of ride time for casual riders (customers) is relativity shorter than members.
 This might be due to short ride transit from train stations to their offices / home for member rider type.
 - Ridership for both riders (customers and subscribers) peak in the summer months as amount of riders correlate with seasonal changes.